Tackling obesity is everyone’s business – there is no single individual, group or organisation that can do this alone.

 How local authorities can get involved?

 We know many local authorities are keen to start developing a WSO.
-The final guide and supporting resources will be published in spring 2019, alongside a full evaluation to support the approach.
+The final guide and supporting resources will be published in summer 2019, alongside a full evaluation to support the approach.

 However, there is still more we can learn before then.
 The final product needs to work for local authorities and other partners across the local system, to help everyone get involved and play their part.
 For this reason, we have asked local authorities to review the draft guidance before it is peer reviewed.